-The Three Peaks Challenge: Fundraising for the Buddhist Centre
+Three Peaks Challenge Fundraiser for the Centre

 In preparation for this year’s Yorkshire Three Peaks fundraising challenge, Buddhasamagama writes about his experience of supporting the 2019 National Three Peaks challenge to raise money for the Buddhist Centre.

 The Three Peaks Challenge is a massively popular mountain-climbing expedition that involves you climbing the tallest peaks in Wales, England, and Scotland (Snowdon, Scafell Pike and Ben Nevis).
 The challenge is to reach the top of each mount and get back down to race to the next one within a set time frame of either 24 or 36 hours — sleeping in cars and dealing with whatever weather comes your way!

 In 2019 a group of us from the Centre, led by the suitably energetic Peter Tristram, decided to take on the challenge.
 Peter decided we as a team were up to the more challenging of the asks and conquer all three in 24 hours.

 My role in the team, along with Vishangka, was to drive the climbers to each mountain, a task we both found to be no less demanding than the actual climbing – the awesome responsibility of it all was daunting, with such a short period and a LOT of distance to travel, a wrong turn could have meant failure!

 Because we were trying to do it in 24, rather than 36 hours, the route needed careful planning – so I went and bought a map.

 We arranged everything ourselves, and allocated around five hours to complete Ben Nevis, four hours for Scafell Pike, and four hours for Snowdon.
 Then, just add eleven hours’ worth of driving to this and you get to around 24 hours with NO TIME to spare.